• Skip to primary navigation

 Jump to Recipe Print Recipe

-These chocolate cupcakes are one of the most requested recipes I make and with good reason, everyone loves cupcakes.
+These chocolate cupcakes are one of my most requested and most delicious recipes, and with good reason: Everyone loves a chocolate cupcake!

 Discovering the Right Gluten-Free Flour

 Any gluten-free baker knows having the right ingredients is essential to getting a moist and tender dessert that doesn’t crumble.
-Gluten-free baking can lead to many baking disasters; many of which I’ve experienced first-hand before I discovered the wonderful world of gluten-free flour blends.
+Gluten-free baking can lead to many baking disasters, many of which I experienced firsthand before I discovered the wonderful world of gluten-free flour blends.

 The first and most important ingredient is a good gluten-free flour blend.
 I use and love Bob’s Red Mill 1:1 Gluten-Free Flour Blend because it holds up well in gluten-free baked goods.